Skip to content

 4. Scale: sample MB × (total duration ÷ sample duration).

-If math says 2 Mbps at 1080p but text looks soft, trim more or accept 720p instead of crushing bitrate.
+If the math says 2 Mbps at 1080p but text looks soft, trim more or accept 720p instead of crushing bitrate again.

-Practical export walkthroughs: compress video on Mac , compress video on Windows .
-For upload ceilings on social platforms, see YouTube video size limits .
+For export walkthroughs: compress video on Mac or on Windows .
+For platform ceilings, see YouTube video size limits .
 Bitrate concepts: what is video bitrate .
-Ticket attachments: compress video for email on Mac .